robertbenson/docker_openai_custom_weather_demo/README.md

 # Retrieval-Augmented Generation (RAG)

-RAG allows real-time data to be incorporated into model generated responses and other data that would not be available to the model at build time.
+RAG allows real-time data and other data, that would not ordinarily be available to the LLM, to be incorporated into model generated responses.

 The retrieved information, using predefined api's, is used to "augment" the model data to give more detailed responses.